A Nostalgic Look Back at Scaramucci’s 11 Days in Office

-Go ahead and pour out a jar of marinara sauce, press play on “The Graduation Song,” and take a look back at The Mooch’s time with us.
+Go ahead and pour out a jar of marinara sauce, press play on “The Graduation Song,” and take a look back at the Mooch’s time with us.

-On Scaramucci’s first day on the job, Sean Spicer – former White House Press Secretary and most humiliated man in the Trump Administration – resigned, rather than work with him.
+On Scaramucci’s first day on the job, Sean Spicer — former White House press secretary and most humiliated man in the Trump administration — resigned, rather than work with him.

 Scaramucci came forward to admit that he was deleting old tweets in the name of transparency.
 And by transparency, he meant “all the times he vehemently and publicly disagreed with his new boss.”